Aurorayang0917/DeepNet/README.md

     python predict.py data/sample.txt
    ```
   ### 3.Description of output
-  The output file is shown as *result_prediction.txt*.
+  The output file is shown as *data/result_prediction.txt*.
 The description of output is shown as follows:

   Columns  | Description
 ------------- | -------------